helmwave/docs/docs/yaml.md

 If helmwave tries to upgrade release that is currently in one of pending statuses it will follow specified strategy:

 - `""` (or not specified) - do nothing.
-Helm will fail in this case
+Helm will fail in this case;
 - `rollback` - rollback release to previous version.
-Upgrade will happen after rollback is complete
+Upgrade will happen after rollback is complete;
 - `uninstall` - uninstall release.
-Upgrade will happen after uninstall is complete
+Upgrade will happen after uninstall is complete.

 ### context

 Allows to use custom kubecontext for release.

-**Kubedog cannot be enabled when there are releases in multiple contexts.**
+**!!!
+Kubedog can't be enabled when there are releases in multiple contexts.**

 ### post_renderer